PASSAIC COUNTY BOARD OF CHOSEN FREEHOLDERS

 6.2.3 All employees covered under this agreement shall be governed by the County Attendance Policy as per APPENDIX B.

-6.2.4 The Director must monitor the attendance cards for any type of patterning abuse and/or excessive absenteeism.
+6.2.4 The supervisor must monitor the attendance cards for any type of patterning abuse and/or excessive absenteeism.

 1. Patterning - Patterning is defined as the repeated use of sick days in conjunction with days off, before, after and on a holiday, or calling-in on the same day(s) of the week.

 2. Excessive Use of Sick Time - Excessive use of sick time is determined when an employee has exhausted all of his/her sick time.
-In accordance with Civil Service Rules, the Director has the right to request a physician’s note for one day if the Director feels there is “just cause” for the request.
+In accordance with Civil Service Rules, the Supervisor has the right to request a physician’s note for one day if the Supervisor feels there is “just cause” for the request.

 3. Abuse of Sick Time - An employee is considered to be abusing sick time when the benefit is used for other than what it is intended (IE: sick day for shopping).